WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-04-17-Following-cases-from-a-model-even-when-you-are-blocked.markdown

 Testing Methodology
 ==============================================
-The methodology was to repeat the following for each of the test in the suite.
+The methodology was to repeat the following for each of the test cases in the suite.
 The example steps in the table below are taken from the first test case in the suite, steps varied per case on either the exact step action or the "YES" and "NO" modifiers.
 1. Start Test Case Studio